Jako/AjaxUpload/docs/usage.md

 Property | Description | Default
 ---------|-------------|--------
-ajaxuploadClearQueue | Clear the upload queue after a sucessful run of the hook | 0 (No) ajaxuploadAllowOverwrite | Allow overwrite of existing files with the same filename | 0 (No)
+ajaxuploadClearQueue | Clear the upload queue after a sucessful run of the hook | 0 (No) ajaxuploadAllowOverwrite | Allow overwrite of existing files with the same filename | 1 (Yes)

 ## Attach the uploaded files to a mail